Will this policy force me to publish in open access journals?

 The policy requires me to give a nonexclusive license to UF.
 Why is this important?

 This part of the policy is critical to making the rest work.
 Often publishers ask that you transfer copyright to them in order to publish your article.
 An automatic, nonexclusive license to the University ensures that even if you sign such an agreement, UF still holds the original nonexclusive license in trust.
 For instance, if you think of copyright as a key, you are making a copy of that key and giving it to UF for safekeeping in case you lose or give away your own copy.

 That’s a bit complicated.
 Have lawyers reviewed policies like this one?

 Yes.
-As one example, Harvard’s Office of Scholarly Communications has summarized a publication affirming the policy’s legality.
+As one example, Harvard’s director of the Office of Scholarly Communications has summarized a publication affirming the policy’s legality.
 The version of the policy under consideration at UF was developed in consultation with the Office of General Counsel.